kimbring2/kimbring2.github.io/_posts/2020-10-08-deepsoccer.md

 DeepSoccer also provides a package for use a it as Gym format.

+First, you need to add the task_envs and robot_envs of DeepSoccer to the folder of openai_ros package.
+You can download [that package](https://github.com/kimbring2/DeepSoccer/tree/master/openai_ros) which including that files.

-First, download a my_deepsoccer_training pacakge from this repo.
+Second, download a [my_deepsoccer_training pacakge](https://github.com/kimbring2/DeepSoccer/tree/master/my_deepsoccer_training).
 After that, copy it to the src folder under ROS workspace like a Jetbot package and build it.

 The my_deepsoccer_training package is based on the my_turtlebot2_training package from the http://wiki.ros.org/openai_ros tutorial.
 I recommend that you first run a  tutorial package successfully.